What is PCOS?

 What are the Causes of PCOS?

-The exact cause of PCOS is not known.
+The exact cause of Polycystic Ovarian Syndrome is not known.
 Some factors may play a role in PCOS.
 These are:

 - Hereditary: Women with a family history of PCOS are at high risk for getting this condition.
 There may be more than one gene responsible for this condition.